IgniteUI/igniteui-docfx/en/components/combo.md

     }
 ```

-> Note: In order to have combo with remote data, what you need is to have a service that retrives data chunks from a server.
+> Note: In order to have combo with remote data, what you need is to have a service that retrieves data chunks from a server.
 What the combo exposes is a `virtualizationState` property that gives state of the combo - first index and the number of items that needs to be loaded.
 The service, should inform the combo for the total items that are on the server - using the `totalItemCount` property.

 ### Value Binding

-If we want to use a two-way data-binding, we could just use `ngModule` like this:
+If we want to use a two-way data-binding, we could just use `ngModel` like this:

 ```html
 <igx-combo #combo [(ngModel)]="values"></igx-combo>